The Fabelmans: Casting

 Paul Dano stars as Burt Fabelman and Seth Rogen stars as Bennie Loewy.

 In September 2022, during the film's world premiere, LaBelle admitted that he initially lost the role of Sammy but secured it after a callback three months later.
 Upon reading the script and realizing he would portray a fictionalized Spielberg for most of the film, he recalled: "When I was auditioning, the character's name was Teenage Sammy – I thought as opposed to Adult Sammy ...
 I get the script and you're reading it for 30 pages and he's 6 and 8 years old.
 Page 35 or so Teenage Sammy comes along.
 OK, good!
 Now this is my part.
 It's going to be a three-act movie, it's going to be a Moonlight or something.
 I kept waiting for my exit but it never came."
 Spielberg called Sammy the hardest role to cast, explaining "As a kid growing up, I always had a lot of reasons why I was always in the corner, why I was always not the center of conversation ...
 I needed someone who wasn't going to bring too much self-awareness to Sammy."
 Casting director Cindy Tolan praised LaBelle's poignancy, noting his ability to balance pathos and humor.
 Spielberg added "I wasn't looking for what I see in the mirror, I was looking for a young actor who could carry a lot of story by being curious and honest and engaging and unpredictable."

+According to Ben Schwartz while promoting Sonic the Hedgehog 3 in 2024, Schwartz revealed that he was originally cast to play Bennie Loewy, However when he had scheduling conflict to do voice-over with Sonic the Hedgehog 2 that prevented him to be cast as Bennie Lowey, he said Rogen took over his role as a result of scheduling conflict.